Oky-period-tracker/periodtracker/docs/deployment/database_droplet.md

 psql
 ```

+Create a user for your database
 ```sql
 CREATE USER periodtracker WITH PASSWORD 'periodtracker';
 ```

-if successful you should see:`CREATE ROLE`
+If successful you should see:`CREATE ROLE`

+Next create a database

 ```sql
 CREATE DATABASE periodtracker OWNER periodtracker;